Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

-Practically speaking, the condition number of $T$ is at most $1/(1-2\gamma)$ with high probability.
-See Section \ref{pf:dd} for a proof.
-We note that our invertibility results are stronger than those of \cite{cattaneo2017inference}.
-Specifically, we show generic invertibility in finite dimensional designs with probability one, and condition number bounds on non-Gaussian correlated designs that go much beyond those considered in their work.
-They consider only Gaussian designs without correlations.
+Practically speaking, the above result states that the condition number of $T$ is at most $1/(1-2\gamma)$ with high probability.
+Our invertibility results are stronger than those of \cite{cattaneo2017inference}.
+Specifically, we show generic invertibility in finite dimensional designs with probability one, and condition number bounds on non-Gaussian correlated designs that go beyond those considered in their work.

+While Corollary \ref{de} proves invertibility for continuous distributions, in practice some columns of $X$ can be discrete.\footnote{We thank a referee for raising this point.} In that case, we can still obtain invertibility or condition number bounds by applying Lemma \ref{qf} used in the proof of Theorem \ref{thm:Tnorm}.
+That result which has no assumptions on the continuity of $X$ and provides non-asymptotic bounds for the eigenvalues of the matrix.